 Authors

 • G. C. RANA NSCBM Govt.
-P. G. College Department of Mathematics
+P. G. College Department of Mathematics, India

 • SANJEEV KUMAR Govt.
-P. G. College, Department of Mathematics
+P. G. College, Department of Mathematics, India

 Abstract